-Most people in the U.S. who invest have about 85 percent exposure to United States equities despite the fact that they account for less than half of global market capitalization.
-This phenomenon, known as the home-country bias.
+Most people in the U.S. who invest have about 85 percent exposure to U.S. equities.
+This is in spite of the fact that they account for less than half of the global market capitalization.
+This phenomenon is known as the home-country bias.
 It makes sense why you would lean towards buying stocks and bonds in your own country, but the practice can be costly over the long-term.
-While U.S. equities have been strong performers, higher price-earnings and price-book ratios tend to lead to lower 10-year returns and a greater likelihood of draw downs and international stocks can help smooth returns.
+While U.S. equities have been strong performers, higher price-earnings and price-book ratios tend to lead to lower 10-year returns and a greater chance of drawdowns.
+International stocks can help smooth returns.

-Investors may want to think about increasing your international exposure.
+As you invest, you may want to think about increasing your international exposure.
 This advice makes the most sense when the domestic stock market is trading at a high price-earnings ratio.

 Why Invest in Foreign Markets?

 Many investors only look at total returns when they are deciding how to invest their money.
-For example, you may compare two mutual funds based on how they performed over the past 1-, 5-, and 10-year periods and select the best performing fund for their portfolio.
+For example, you may compare two mutual funds based on how they performed over the past 1-, 5-, and 10-year spans and select the best performing fund for your portfolio.

 The problem with this approach is that it ignores risk.
-For example, an investor’s 120 percent returns in a year may look great—until you see that they’re invested in penny stocks you're missing the big picture.
-With a setup like this, you could suffer a very poor year if it were to continue making these kinds of risky investments.
-You should instead look at risk-adjusted returns that take risk into account and ensure that your portfolio doesn’t experience extreme volatility.
+For example, if you have 120 percent returns in a year, on paper this looks great.
+But if all this money is in penny stocks you're missing the big picture.
+With a setup like this, you could suffer a very poor year if you keep making risky choices.
+You should instead look at risk-adjusted returns that take risk into account.
+This can help ensure that your portfolio doesn’t suffer from extreme volatility.

-According to Vanguard, investors with a 20 percent allocation to international equities had 70 percent of the maximum diversification benefit while those with a 30 percent allocation had 90 percent of the maximum diversification.
+According to Vanguard, investors with a 20% allocation to international equities had 85% percent of the maximum diversification benefit.
+Those who invest 30% or 40% abroad had up to 95%.

-There have also been several periods throughout history where international equities picked up the slack in the U.S. market, such as the mid-1980s, late-1970s, and early-2000s, are a few such times when total returns could improve, without as much risk.
+There have also been many times in history where international equities picked up the slack in the U.S. market.
+The mid-1980s, late-1970s, and early-2000s, are a few such times when total returns could improve, without as much risk.

 Why Diversify When Stocks Are Lofty?

-The United States has traded at a modest premium to the rest of the world over the past decade, which is likely due to its strong governance, rule of law, and other factors.
-But, there are times when the U.S. market has traded at a significantly greater premium to global markets.
-During these times, investors may want to consider increasing their diversification into international investments to capitalize on the mean-reversion tendencies.
+The U.S. has traded at a modest premium to the rest of the world over the past decade.
+This is likely due to its strong governance, rule of law, and other factors.
+But, there are times when the U.S. market has traded at a much greater premium to global markets.
+During these times, you may want to think about increasing your diversification into international investments in order to capitalize on the mean-reversion aspects.

-When analyzing price-earnings ratios, the cyclically adjusted P/E ratio—or CAPE ratio—is often considered to be the most accurate measure.
-The CAPE ratio measures earnings per share over a 10-year period to smooth out fluctuations in profits that occur over different periods of a business cycle.
-This produces a much more accurate measure of valuation multiples than using the price-earnings ratio at a specific point in time.
+When analyzing price-earnings ratios, the cyclically adjusted P/E ratio—or CAPE ratio—is often deemed to be the most accurate measure.
+The CAPE ratio measures earnings per share over a 10-year period.
+The longer time frame smooths out minor changes in profits that occur at different times during a business cycle.
+This produces a much more accurate measure of valuation multiples than using the price-earnings ratio at a single point in time.

 The Best Ways to Diversify Abroad

 There are many ways to diversify into international investments, but exchange-traded funds (ETFs) and mutual funds are two of the easiest options.
-For the most part, you can use these types of funds as a low-cost way to diversify compared to purchasing a portfolio of American Depositary Receipts (ADRs) or foreign stocks.
-It’s also important to choose funds with low expense ratios to maximize long-term returns.
+For the most part, you can use these types of funds as a low-cost way to diversify, as compared to purchasing a portfolio of American Depositary Receipts (ADRs) or foreign stocks.
+It’s also important to choose funds with low expense ratios to maximize your long-term returns.

-Investors holding S&P 500 index funds may want to consider adding an international index fund to their portfolios.
-For example, the Vanguard FTSE All-World ex-US ETF (VEU) holds more than 1,000 different equities concentrated in Europe, Asia-Pacific, and Asia.
+If you hold S&P 500 index funds, you may want to think about adding an international index fund to your portfolios.
+For example, the Vanguard FTSE All-World ex-US ETF (VEU) holds nearly 3,600 equities from all over the world, mainly in Europe, Asia-Pacific, and Asia.
 It is valued at over $54 billion.
-The iShares Core MSCI Total International Stock ETF (IXUS) is another option that holds nearly 4,000 equities in the same regions with a focus in Japan, and slightly greater exposure to North America (Canada).
+The iShares Core MSCI Total International Stock ETF (IXUS) is another option that holds over 4,300 equities in the same regions with a focus in Japan, and slightly greater exposure to North America (Canada).
 It is valued at over $31 billion.